marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "comment field reset (exercise)", template, "syncState method"}}

-The best way to do this is probably to make talks component objects, with a `syncState` method, so that they can be updated to show a modified version of the talk.
+The best way to do this is probably to make the talk component an object, with a `syncState` method, so that they can be updated to show a modified version of the talk.
 During normal operation, the only way a talk can be changed is by adding more comments, so the `syncState` method can be relatively simple.

 The difficult part is that, when a changed list of talks comes in, we have to reconcile the existing list of DOM components with the talks on the new list—deleting components whose talk was deleted and updating components whose talk changed.